NatalieRMCastro/nataliermcastro.github.io/_posts/2024-11-19-generative-AI.md

 published: true
 in_feed: true
 ---
-For my MS thesis work, I have decided to employ Generative-AI to develop a new ways to provided data engagement that is readable and esaily accessible.
+For my MS thesis work, I have decided to employ Generative-AI to develop a new ways to provided data engagement that is readable and easily accessible.
 <section>

 <section>